jhpyle/docassemble/_docs/docker.md

 {% endhighlight %}

 using your own ID in place of `e4fa52ba540e`.
-This will give you a command prompt within the running container.
+This will give you a [bash] command prompt within the running container.

 The first thing to check when you connect to a container is: